Back to top

 • The City of Palo Alto manages the trash booms in Matadero and Adobe Creeks under an agreement with Valley Water, which was recently extended for an additional ten years and modified to allow the booms to remain deployed all year long.

-• Valley Water regularly inspects trash booms while deployed, and trash is removed as needed.
+• Valley Water regularly inspects trash booms while deployed, and trash is removed as needed, and as safety and environmental conditions allow.

 Municipal stormwater compliance program